-Volvo XC40 Recharge hybrid engines, drive & performance
+Volvo XC40 Recharge hybrid performance, top speed, engine

 It's not the most thrilling car to drive, but the XC40 Recharge has a very well implemented hybrid drivetrain